david-a-wheeler/vim-metamath/README.md

 If you're running Unix/Linux (including MacOS) and have "make", just run "make install" to install it.

-RUnning "make install" doesn't do any serious magic;
+Running "make install" doesn't do any serious magic;
 it just copies the files in the vim/ directory into your local vim files directory.
 On Unix/Linux systems (including MacOS) the local vim files directory